RuchitaBhadre/Monitoring-harmful-emissions-noise-levels-and-fuel-leakages-in-parking-lots/README.md

 controlled or ventilated when concentrations approach unsafe levels.
 One of the existing products - an E3Point by Honeywell utilizes cutting-edge technology in order to accurately and reliably monitor carbon monoxide and Nitrogen Dioxide (diesel fumes) levels.
 [4]

 Most underground garages (UPGs) still use natural ventilation systems.
 Thus, the air quality of UPGs under natural ventilation has become a hotspot.
 Compared with the temperature, humidity, particulate matter (PM) and biological particles that are often studied in previous research on indoor pollutants (Liu et al., 2018a; Liu et al., 2018b), it is necessary to consider the impact of traffic volume on the indoor pollution of UPGs.
-The pollutants including Carbon Monoxide (CO), Carbon Dioxide (CO<sub>2</sub>), Nitrogen Dioxide (NO), particulate matter (PM), and volatile organic compounds 2

-(VOCs), etc. generated from automobiles would be concentrated and accumulated in this enclosed or semi-enclosed micro-environments.
+The pollutants including Carbon Monoxide (CO), Carbon Dioxide (CO<sub>2</sub>), Nitrogen Dioxide (NO<sub>2</sub>), particulate matter (PM), and volatile organic compounds (VOCs), etc. generated from automobiles would be concentrated and accumulated in this enclosed or semi-enclosed micro-environments.
 [5]

 ![](Aspose.Words.ec6cff54-6b80-4ff0-892a-5b8285a76eb9.002.png)